Zilliqa/dev-portal-old/docs/exchange-transaction-receipts.md

 ## Additional Fields

-For contract transactions, more information is contained in additional fields under the "**receipt**".
+For smart contract transactions, additional information relating to smart contract execution is contained in additional fields under the "**receipt**".

 ### Successful Transactions